ulgens/opensource-contributions-tracker/README.md

     - where
         - `start_date` is the date from which to start tracking contributions
         - `users` is a list of GitHub usernames,
         - and `project_to_repo_dict` maps project names to their corresponding GitHub repositories.
+    - NOTE: The `project_to_repo_dict` is optional.
+If not provided, the tool will automatically generate the project list based on your PR history.

 ### Usage